Kunming South railway station

+Although Chenggong is being developed as Kunming's new city center, it is about 20 km from Kunming's current city center in Wuhua.
+Its remote location causes some complaints from city's residents.
+Kunming South railway station was linked with Kunming railway station (located just south of the current city center) in 2017, enabling some high-speed trains to serve Kunming railway station as well.

+History

 The station put into operation in December 2016 after five years of construction.
 The same year, the station was connected to the Kunming Metro network via a branch of Line 1.